shield-ai-technology/react-native-shield-fraud-plugin/README.md

 React Native Shield Fraud Plugin helps developers to assess malicious activities performed on mobile devices and return risk intelligence based on user's behaviour.
 It collects device's fingerprint, social metrics and network information.

-There are four steps to getting started with the SHIELD SDK:
+There are few steps to getting started with the SHIELD SDK:

 1. [Integrate the SDK](#integrate-the-sdk)